2020 Library Refresh

-The NCAR Library & Archives is excited to announce that the Mesa Lab Library is getting a refresh!
-The updated ML Library will include all the great resources you’re used to, as well as a new look and expanded functional spaces.
+The updated ML Library includes all the great resources you were previously used to, as well as a new look and expanded functional spaces.
 These improvements include:

-- An Archives Research Center.
-For the first time staff and external researchers will have space to comfortably browse or study the extensive collections of the NCAR Archives, request digital versions, make copies, and consult with the archivist on transferring material to the Archives.
+• An Archives Research Center.
+For the first time staff and external researchers have space to comfortably study the extensive collections of the NCAR Archives, request digital versions, make copies, and consult with the archivist on transferring material to the Archives.

-- More space.
-We have moved some lower-use materials into storage, and bookshelves were moved, shortened, or removed to make dynamic and open spaces available in the library.
+• More space.
+We moved some lower-use materials into storage, and bookshelves were moved, shortened, or removed to make dynamic and open spaces available in the library.
 Materials now in storage are still available for check-out by request.

 Why refresh the library?

 In 2018 and 2019, we conducted an extensive information-gathering effort for our libraries on all campuses, through a survey, focus groups, and a formal UCAR-wide committee effort called the Library Environment Analysis and Redesign for NCAR (LEARN) Committee.
 We reviewed the feedback and determined how to make the most strategic investments, starting in the ML Library space.
 The ML Library remained largely unchanged since 1967, and it had the most immediate need for updating to a modern, user-friendly, and efficient space.
-At this time the Library facilities at Foothills and Center Green are not set for renovation.
+We are currently in the early stages of exploring improvements to the Foothills Library facility.
+At this time, the Library facilities at Center Green is not set for renovation.

 Who does this serve?